IIIF/api/source/api/presentation/3.0/index.md

 Ranges are used to describe additional structure within an object, such as newspaper articles that span pages or chapters within a book.
 Ranges have an `items` list, where each entry is a Canvases, part of a Canvas, or another Range.
 By including child Ranges, a nested tree structure can be described like a table of contents.

 The intent of adding a Range to the Manifest is to allow the client to display a hierarchical navigation interface to enable the user to quickly move through the object's content.
-Only Ranges with the `label` property and without the "no-nav" `viewingHint` will be presented to the user.
+Only Ranges with the `label` property and without the "no-nav" `displayHint` will be presented to the user.

 Ranges _MUST_ have URIs and they _SHOULD_ be http(s) URIs.
 Ranges are linked or embedded within the Manifest in a `structures` field of the Manifest.
 Ranges then embed or reference other Ranges, Canvases or parts of Canvases in the `items` field.
 Each entry in the `items` field _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.